 Content negotiation and serialization

-The ContentNegotiation feature serves two primary purposes:
+The ContentNegotiation plugin (previously known as feature) serves two primary purposes:

 Negotiating media types between the client and server.
 For this, it uses the